 Health Care and Health Insurance

 As an international student, it is very important to maintain your health to achieve learning success.
-The International Student Center will do our best to help you with your health needs.
+Understanding the resources available to you as a student is an important part of staying healthy.

 Health Care Resources